 Changing World, Unchanging Mission: Responding to Global Challenges by M. David Sills

-In this book, Sills addresses the question of how do missionaries move with the times and remain faithful to God's Word by examining several challenges facing Christian missions: changes in travel and communication, short-term missions teams, reaching oral learners, helping without hurting, churches which serve as sending agencies, global political instability, and the shift toward the Global South.
+In this book, Sills addresses the question of how missionaries can move with the times and remain faithful to God's Word.
+He examines several challenges facing Christian missions: changes in travel and communication, short-term missions teams, reaching oral learners, helping without hurting, churches which serve as sending agencies, global political instability, and the shift toward the Global South.

 Serving Well: Help for the Wannabe, Newbie, or Weary Cross-Cultural Worker by Elizabeth and Jonathan Trotter